-When it comes to Learned About From Movies, there is no limit to the creators talking about this feeling.
-Here are 25 of our favorites.
+When it comes to Learned About From Movies, there are so many movies exploring this feeling.
+Here are 25 of the best ones.

 From Frank Darabont, starring Tim Robbins, Morgan Freeman, Bob Gunton, William Sadler